Ferratauris/hugo/content/en/linux/lpic-1/25-systemd.md

 ### Please note that stating stop instead of start, the service will stop instead

-### To restart a service, simply replace start with restart.
+### To restart a service, simply replace start with restart